t4d-gmbh/stubbed_versioning/README.md

       git tag -a 2.0.0-rc1 -m 'Trying new things' git push --tags

-- now give github a minute and then head to the Rull requests of your newly forked repository
+- now give GitHub a minute and then head to the Pull requests of your newly forked repository
 - you might add some changes to the newly created branch (`release-2.0.0` if you follow this steps by the letter)
-- merge the Pull request and give github a minute to run the actions
+- merge the Pull request and give GitHub a minute to run the actions
 - you will find that the changes introduced in the `release-2.0.0` branch were merged to `main`
 - when heading to the main URL of the repository you will see a new Release added